-The following is York College's Statement of Affirmative Action and Equal Employment Opportunity by the President.
+The following is York College's Statement of Equal Opportunity and Nondiscrimination by the President.
 It is circulated annually to faculty, staff, and students, as a reminder of the College's policy with regard to affirmative action and equal employment opportunity.

-"York College Equal Opportunity and Affirmative Action Statement"
+"Statement of Equal Opportunity and Nondiscrimination"